 This covers the fire and theft of your vehicle in addition to the third party cover.

 This is the highest level of insurance available within the UK.
 Comprehensive insurance provides cover if your car is stolen, damaged by fire or accidentally damaged.
 You are covered if you are involved in a road traffic accident and you’re also covered for claims made against you by other people for bodily injury or damage, made by your vehicle to their property.

 Budget Insurance offers all three levels of cover with the option to add some great additional products to your car insurance package.
 Different levels of cover allow you to select a product that best suits your insurance needs.

 Why should I take out car insurance with Budget Insurance?

 Budget Car Insurance offers you simple, flexible car insurance at whatever level of cover you’re looking for.
-Budget Insurance allows you to decide whether you want to pay for your insurance in a one-off annual payment, or spread the cost across monthly payments.
+Budget Insurance allows you to decide whether you want to pay for your insurance in a one-off annual payment, or spread the cost across monthly payments (subject to status).

 Our Comprehensive Car Insurance has been recognised for its high quality and was awarded a 5 Star Rating by Defaqto - so you can be sure you’re getting a great policy, with cover designed for today’s busy lifestyle.

 As well as offering great Car Insurance, we also understand how important it is to provide you with the highest level of support possible.
 That’s why we offer a 24/7 UK claims helpline should you need us.
 Our UK based Customer Service Team are also on hand if you have any questions about your car insurance quote or your existing policy.

 To make life even easier for you, we also have an online Self Service Centre available 24 hours a day, seven days a week where you can make payments, amend your policies and view and print all of your insurance documents.